hendrasutanto/microservices-with-csharp-and-dotnet/README.md

 2. Click on **Settings**.
 This is an important tab that should be noted.
 This is where you can find your cluster ID, bootstrap server, cloud details, cluster type, and capacity limits.
 3. Copy and save the bootstrap server - you will use it later in the workshop.
 4. On that same navigation menu, select **Topics** and click **Create Topic**.
-5. Enter **dbserver1.inventory.customers** as the Topic name and **1** as the Number of partitions, then click on **Create with defaults**.
+5. Enter **pageviews** as the Topic name and **1** as the Number of partitions, then click on **Create with defaults**.
     <div align="center" padding=25px>
        <img src="images/new-topic.png" width=50% height=50%>
     </div>

-    **dbserver1.inventory.customers** is the name of the table within the Postgres database you will be setting up in a later section.

     > **Note:** Topics have many configurable parameters that dictate how messages are handled.
 A complete list of those configurations for Confluent Cloud can be found [here](https://docs.confluent.io/cloud/current/using/broker-config.html).
 If you are interested in viewing the default configurations, you can view them in the Topic Summary on the right side.

 6. After creation, the **Topics UI** allows you to monitor production and consumption throughput metrics and the configuration parameters for your topics.
 When you begin sending messages to Confluent Cloud, you will be able to view those messages and message schemas.

-7. Below is a look at your topic, dbserver1.inventory.customers, but you need to send data to this topic before you see any metrics.
+7. Below is a look at your topic, pageviews, but you need to send data to this topic before you see any metrics.
     <div align="center" padding=25px>
        <img src="images/topic-overview.png" width=50% height=50%>
     </div>